qurusales/qurusales.github.io/_whatwedo/softwaredevelopment.md

 title: Software development
 menu: Software development
 summary: Quru has been developing bespoke applications for corporate clients at enterprise and startup level for over a decade.
-eightws: Bespoke software development to create applications that matter
+eightws: Bespoke <em>software development</em> to create applications that matter
 tags:
   - software
   - development